Release notes for 100.8

 A new simulated location data source allows you to mock incoming GPS positions using a polyline.
 This is can be used to test or demonstrate functionality that requires a device to be moving, such as navigating a route, when the device is not in motion.
 A location change event is raised for each point in the simulated data source and locations in the collection are visited in order, allowing you to simulate travel along a path at a defined rate of speed.

-The Directions engine in ArcGIS Runtime has been upgraded to match what is used in the rest of the ArcGIS platform.
+The Directions engine in ArcGIS Runtime has been upgraded to match what is used in the rest of ArcGIS.
 It is fully backwards compatible with existing transportation network datasets, requires no API changes, and provides results that are consistent with other ArcGIS products such as ArcGIS Pro, Server, and Online.
 Furthermore, the performance of generating routes and turn-by-turn driving directions has increased by an average of 50% on desktop machines, and by 30% on mobile devices.

 New to this release of the ArcGIS Runtime is the ability to perform identify operations on raster layers to obtain individual raster cell (or pixel) values.
 Identify is supported for raster layers referencing ArcGIS Image Services, or local raster files (on disk or device).
 The raster cell values can be displayed in well-formatted UI pop-ups created by the developer or from pop-ups defined in web maps and web scenes authored in ArcGIS Online or ArcGIS Enterprise.